Reverse Proxy

 }

-bridges: [BridgeObject]
+: [BridgeObject]

-An array of bridges.
-Each bridge is a BridgeObject.
+An array of bridge

-portals: [PortalObject]
+: [PortalObject]

-An array of portals.
-Each portal is a PortalObject.
+An array of portal

 BridgeObject